Grain Power Station: Closure and demolition

 The plant did not meet the emissions requirements of the Large Combustion Plant Directive and was required to close by 2015.

 However, due to the rising costs of maintaining the plant, E.ON UK, the owners of Grain power station, announced that Grain was to be mothballed and the site closed by 31 December 2012.
 The oil-fired power station generated no further electricity but was maintained as standby capacity for the grid throughout 2013.

 In April 2014, the dismantling process at the site began, being carried out by Brown and Mason Ltd; it was expected to take around two years to complete.

 On 10 May 2015, three buildings on the site were demolished.
 Three of the five boiler houses were demolished by explosives on 2 August 2015.
 The 244 m tall chimney was demolished on 7 September 2016.
 Until 2014, BBC Radio Kent maintained an outside broadcast reception antenna on top of the chimney.
 The chimney is the UK's largest structure to have been demolished, surpassing the 173 m New Brighton Tower in Wallasey, Cheshire which was demolished between 1919 and 1921.

 Electricity output

 Electricity output for Grain power station over the period 1979-1987 was as follows.

-Grain gas turbine plant annual electricity output GWh.Grain power station annual electricity output GWh.The load factor in 1984/5 was greater than 100 per cent.
+The load factor in 1984/5 was greater than 100 per cent.
 Rotational capability plant was being operated at Grain, Ince and Littlebrook oil-fired power stations; this was in the context of the 1984–5 miners strike.